Fertilizers are the boost-ups for the plant growth. They stimulate the growth in the plants and make the plants grow in a very good condition.

 Fertilizers are like nutritious capsules which supply the plants with necessary nutrients.
 When these fertilizers are added to the soil, they get converted into nutrients and turn the soil into quality soil.

-Fertilizers while adding nutrients to soil, also makes the soil rich and fertile.
+Fertilizers while adding nutrients to the soil, also makes the soil rich and fertile.

 Difference between organic and inorganic fertilizers